AlexParis31/Capstone-Front/README.md

 * **PostgreSQL** as a relational database.

 In addition, the application implements **JWT (JSON Web Token)** authentication and authorization mechanisms, ensuring secure user registration and login processes.

+## Installation

+The app is deployed to heroku and can be accessed through the following link: https://pernsonalbudgetting.herokuapp.com/

+#### can run locally by following these instructions:
+1. Clone the repo
+2. Install NPM packages
+3.